nanoborg/minesweeper/README.md

 The idea is to click all the squares and not hit a bomb.

 A square might return a value giving an indication to where the bomb might be around the square.
-The value comes from looking at all 8 squares surround a clicked square.
+The value comes from looking at all 8 squares surrounding a clicked square.

 Right clicking places a flag on the square, do this to all suspected bombs to win the game.